 The reason for this is that the PDF file itself carries the complete description of the document layout and all the information that is necessary to correctly display the electronic document.
 Therefore, PDF documents allow you (and other users) to:

-As a consequence of the above, when you use the PDF format to represent a document, the formatting is preserved regardless of the software, hardware or operating system used when the file is opened later.
+In other words: When you use the PDF format to represent a document, the formatting is preserved regardless of the software, hardware or operating system used when the file is opened later.

-- Sophisticated compression algorithms; and
+- Compression algorithms; and

-- A “clever” file structure.
+- A specific file structure.